Anti-Soviet resistance by the Ukrainian Insurgent Army: Fights in Volhynia and Podolia (first half of 1944)

 In March 1944, the Soviets recorded 270 attacks on Red Army soldiers.
 In April 1944, the insurgents' actions changed dramatically.
 The troops of the First Ukrainian Front were preparing for an offensive against the Nazi invaders.
 This did not suit the OUN leadership, and it ordered a series of deep raids on the rear of the Red Army.
 In the areas north of the Kovel-Rivne-Shepetivka railway line, open-armed clashes took place, during which UPA units suffered significant losses.

-On March 28, Nikita Khrushchev was told that 1,129 OUN and UPA members had been killed in 65 operations, and by April 7, that number had risen to 2,600 killed and 3,256 taken prisoner.
+On 28 March 1944, Nikita Khrushchev was told that 1,129 OUN and UPA members had been killed in 65 operations, and by April 7, that number had risen to 2,600 killed and 3,256 taken prisoner.
 The actual losses amounted to 112 killed and 90 wounded.

-The biggest battle of the UPA with regular Soviet troops took place on April 21–28, 1944 in the Kremenets forests near the village Gurby.
+The biggest battle of the UPA with regular Soviet troops took place on 21–28 April 1944 in the Kremenets forests near the village Gurby.
 The Soviets engaged about 15,000 troops against more than 4,000 UPA partisans concentrated there.
 Both sides considered themselves the winners of this skirmish.
-According to Soviet reports, they killed 2018 people and arrested 1570, they also seized large quantities of weapons and food warehouses, losing only eleven dead and 46 wounded.
+According to Soviet reports, they killed 2,018 people and arrested 1,570, they also seized large quantities of weapons and food warehouses, losing only eleven dead and 46 wounded.
 By contrast, according to UPA reports, they lost only 136 dead and 75 wounded, while they killed between 120 and 900 Soviets.
-The battle was in fact inconclusive, the region was cleared of partisans, but the UPA units were not broken.
+The battle cleared the region of partisans, but the UPA units were not broken.